c-ln/ecWx/README.md

 # ecWx: Download Historical Weather Data from Environment Canada

-**ecWx** is an R package that allows users to download historical climate data from Environment Canada's climate data portal.
+**ecWx** is an R package that allows users to download historical climate data from Environment Canada.
 It provides functions for accessing station metadata and downloading climate data for specified timeframes.

 ## Installation